 Need more colorful house plant ideas?

-Houseplants like the Ti plant only require basic care to stay healthy, not only will they make your home more beautiful, you can use them for medicinal purposes, etc. it is best to always pay attention to your plant, this will help you detect diseases and problems on time.
+Houseplants like the Hawaiin Ti plants only require basic care to stay healthy, not only will they make your home more beautiful, you can use them for medicinal purposes, etc. It is best to always pay attention to your plant, this will help you detect diseases and problems on time.